-Having personally experienced entrusting the persons I love best in the world to the care and support of a stranger, I can fully empathise with the concerns my customers feel – as well as what a weight off their minds it is when they know they’ve got it right.
-I heard so many heart rending stories about bad care that I became determined to set up an organisation that would make a positive difference to people in the area I live in.
+Having personally experienced entrusting the people I love best in the world to the care and support of a stranger, I can fully empathise with the concerns my customers feel – as well as what a weight off their minds it is when they know they’ve got it right.
+It was because I heard so many heart rending stories about bad care that I decided to set up an organisation that would make a positive difference to people in the area I live in.
 Everyone has a basic right to be treated with compassion, dignity, warmth and respect and for every one person that receives good quality care, there is one less person potentially exposed to bad care.
 We are backed by Bluebird Care, the country’s market leader and foremost provider of care-at-home, renowned for its unrivalled commitment to providing high quality care for people who wish to stay in the comfortable surroundings of their own home.
 Fundamentally, this means that whilst we can maintain our ‘local’ company feel with a friendly personal service, we benefit from the backing and support structure of a respected and award winning national business with systems in place to ensure unparalleled standards of care which are constantly quality checked and maintained – something a smaller individual local business couldn’t hope to match.
 Quite simply, we deliver the very best and you can be secure in the knowledge that you’ve come to the right place.

 I can’t imagine doing anything else!